 Â

-Post-graduation he then decided to take a job as Director of strength and conditioning for Olympic sports at Marshall university in 2011.
-There he was the supervisor of the Olympic sport weight room, while being the lead strength coach for men’s and women’s basketball.
+Post-graduation, Varga then decided to take a job as Director of strength and conditioning for Olympic sports at Marshall university in 2011.
+He supervised the Olympic sport weight room while being the lead strength coach for men’s and women’s basketball.
 Varga stayed with Marshall till 2017, where he then moved onto Wagner college as an Assistant Athletic Director for Athlete Performance, football, and Men’s Basketball.
-There he oversees and managed the entire strength and conditioning department and was the direct supervisors for sports medicine.
+With Wagner, he managed the entire strength and conditioning department and was the direct supervisor for sports medicine.

 Â

-In 2019 he decided to move forward to DIA Sports Performance, taking the role as a Director of Sports Performance.
-He carried the responsibility of overseeing and managing all day to day activity within the facility.
-He was also the head strength coach for women’s basketball at Rollins College and assisted the CEO/owner of the DIA.
+In 2019, Varga decided to move forward to DIA Sports Performance, taking the role as a Director of Sports Performance.
+He carried the responsibility of overseeing and managing all day-to-day activity within the facility.
+He was also the head strength coach for women’s basketball at Rollins College and assisted the CEO / owner of the DIA.

 Â

-In December of 2020 Varga decided to return to the citadel, taking the job as Associate director of Strength and Conditioning, where he then promoted to his current position.
+In December 2020, Varga decided to return to The Citadel, taking the job as Associate director of Strength & Conditioning before later securing promotion to his current position.

 Â

-Varga has obtained his Bachelor’s in exercise science from Central Connecticut State University in 2006, his Maters in Heath, Exercise, and Sports Science from the Citadel in 2011, and several certifications including: Strength and Conditioning Coach Certification, SCCC (CACCa), Certified strength and Conditioning Specialist, NSCA, and American Red Cross, Adult First/CPR/AED certificate
+Varga obtained his bachelor’s degree in exercise science from Central Connecticut State University in 2006, his master's in Heath, Exercise, and Sports Science from The Citadel in 2011, and several certifications including: Strength and Conditioning Coach Certification, SCCC (CACCa), Certified strength and Conditioning Specialist, NSCA, and American Red Cross, Adult First/CPR/AED certificate.

 Â